glTF Viewer and asset compression¶

 Average Cache Miss Ratio = #transformed vertices/#triangles (lower mean better vertex cache optimization).
 This is used for overdraw optimization process to make sure the overdraw optimization does not compromise vertex cache optimization.
 By default, it is set t0 1.05 (means resulting ratio at most 5% worse).
 Set to 3 to force overdraw optimization perform sorting on all triangles.

 Reduce overfetch from vertex buffer.
 This process will be performed after optimizing overdraw if optimize overdraw is enabled.

 Simplify the mesh by using 70% of the original index count and perform edge collapse algorithm using quadric and quadric error calculation.
 The target index count depends on the level of detail set by the user.

 Used in simplify mesh.
 Each level will use 70% of the index count on previous level.
 The higher the level, the less detail appear on the resulted mesh.

-Mesh Compression Settings for Draco selection¶
+Mesh Compression Settings selection¶

 When selected it will perform mesh compression using Draco encoder lib.